-In spite of the many challenges and changes that have occurred in the association insurance market and the medical profession in the last 10 years, the package of products TMAIT provides its membership continues to grow in value.
+Despite the many challenges and changes that have occurred in the last 10 years in the association insurance market, in the medical profession, and with health insurance as a result of the ACA, the package of products TMAIT provides its membership continues to grow in value.
 At a time when health insurance has been disappearing from the portfolios of numerous insurance organizations, TMAIT has continued to offer a wide variety of traditional indemnity, PPO, and consumer-directed health care products.
-Our move to BCBSTX and the creation of the Agency have expanded the range of health insurance products we are able to offer and have improved the viability of the plans.
-At the same time, our other insurance and financial products continue to give physicians a wide range of choices from life and disability insurance to long-term care products.
+Our move to BCBSTX and the creation of the Agency expanded the range of health insurance products we are able to offer and have improved the viability of the plans.
+At the same time, our other insurance and financial products continue to give physicians a wide range of choices - from life and disability insurance to long-term care products.

-We expect 2014 and 2015 to present many of the same challenges that we have been dealing with in recent years: a volatile economy, changes in the delivery of health care, strained federal and state budgets, and the many changes and ongoing challenges related to many more health insurance rules and regulations and changes in insurance markets generated by the ACA.
+We expect 2015 and 2016 to present many of the same challenges that we have been dealing with in recent years: a volatile economy; changes in the delivery of health care; strained federal and state budgets; and ACA-generated rules, regulations, and changes in insurance markets.

-In these confusing times, our members will look to the Trust and the Agency more than ever to help them maximize stability and security in their insurance portfolio in the most cost-effective manner.
-While it is impossible to predict the impact the continuing evolution in health care and health insurance may have on the Trust and its products, our members can be confident that the Board, our staff, and our advisors will be monitoring the situation carefully and will be prepared to act in the best interest of the membership.
+In these confusing times, our members will look to the Trust and the Agency more than ever to help them maximize stability and security in their insurance portfolio in the most cost - effective manner.
+While it is impossible to predict the impact the continuing evolution in health care and health insurance may have on the Trust and its products, our members can be confident that the Board, our staff, and our advisors will monitor the situation carefully and will be prepared to act in the best interest of the membership.